-Biochemicals & Reagents Kits on ZAGENO
+Biochemicals & Reagents on Zageno

 During the process of protein extraction, cells are lysed, and endogenous proteases are released which break down and degrade the cell proteins.
 As a result, the yield of proteins at the end of the extraction process will be negatively affected.
 Therefore it is important to introduce protease inhibitors within the cell lysates to preserve the protein content.
 There are multiple groups of protease; the most characterized protease groups include serine protease, cysteine protease, aspartic protease, and metalloprotease.
 For this reason, protease inhibitor cocktails that include a broad spectrum of inhibitors are needed to target multiple protease groups to ensure complete inhibition of protease activity.

 During RNA isolation and purification RNase can be co-purified with RNA, and this can threaten the fate of RNA, lowering the overall yield.
 The RNA sample can also be contaminated with RNase by lab apparatus such as test tubes, pipette tips, and other reagents.
 The RNase family contain several groups of RNase, and therefore it is important that the RNase inhibitors that are used in RNA isolation can inhibit the activity of multiple types of RNase.
 The RNase inhibitors form complexes with RNases to prevent them interacting with their substrate RNA.